Updated September 21st

 The event is expected to draw 350 runners ranging from casual athletes to experienced ultra-runners.
 The event is set within a unique venue with high quality trails around a 50-acre pond.
 The course will be marked with fluorescent light sticks, ground flags and signal fires.

-Medals will be awarded the the first and last place finishers.
+Medals will be awarded to the first and last place finishers.

 All proceeds benefit the Amherst Land Trust.
 The trust protects rural, scenic, and open-space lands for future generations.
 Founded in 1975, the trust has worked to educate the public about conservation and protect thousands of acres of land similar to the lands across which most of the challenge runs.